aniketm07/GrowBiz/README.md

 <hr />

 ## Building and Locally Running GrowBiz
+1. Replace the Stripe Keys, and secretKey([Generate one from here](https://generate-random.org/encryption-key-generator?count=1&bytes=32&cipher=aes-256-cbc&string=&password=)) in `backend/src/main/resources/application.yaml`

-1. In the backend directory, run `./mvnw install`.
+2. In the backend directory, run `./mvnw install`.
-2. Create .env file in the frontend directory and put the following secrets in the file (Update the secrets as per your instance)
+3. Create .env file in the frontend directory and put the following secrets in the file (Update the secrets as per your instance)
     ```
     NEXTAUTH_SECRET="password"
     NEXT_PUBLIC_SERVER_ADDRESS="http://backend:9002"